Heritage College of Osteopathic Medicine: Campuses

-Heritage College's main medical campus is located on the main Ohio University campus in Athens, Ohio.
+Heritage College's main medical campus is located on Union Street Green inside the main Ohio University campus in Athens, Ohio.

+In 2014, alongside pre-eminent training partner OhioHealth, the college opened a second medical school campus in Dublin, Ohio.
+In 2015, the college opened a third campus in affiliation with Cleveland Clinic at Cleveland Clinic South Pointe Hospital in Warrensville Heights, Ohio.
+Approximately 120 medical students train at the Athens campus, 70 in Dublin and 60 in Cleveland.

 After many years on the West Green, fundraising allowed Heritage Hall to be constructed along Union Street (near West Green), opening in 2021.
+This new area of campus will be referred to as Union Green.
 In 2023, the university announced a $70 million funding commitment from the Osteopathic Heritage Foundation to construct a large adjacent hall which will be used for practice.
 The Heritage medical campus is located near O'Bleness Hospital in Athens which is operated by OhioHealth.

-The Heritage College operates two campuses in addition to Athens:
+Heritage's two campuses in addition to Athens are: